 At the regional level, the same dynamic is in play.
-In June 2013, ISO New England reported that "over the past decade, the increase in new, efficient natural-gas-fired power plants and implementation of emission controls on the region's fossil-fuel-fired power plants have resulted in significant reductions in air emissions in New England.
-Total emissions for sulfur dioxide (SO2) and nitrogen oxides (NOX) have decreased from 2001 levels, by 71% and 58%, respectively, while those for carbon dioxide (CO2) have decreased by about 11%."
+In April 2014, ISO-NE reported that "an increase in natural-gas-fired power generation and the implementation of emission controls on the region's fossil-fuel-fired power plants have resulted in significant reductions in air emissions in New England."
+As noted in the 2012 ISO New England Electric Generator Air Emissions Report (issued January 2014), total emissions for sulfur dioxide (SO2) and nitrogen oxides (NOx) declined from 2001 to 2012 by 92% and 66%, respectively, while carbon dioxide (CO2) emissions decreased by about 21%.

 This is good news for the environment.